 The gourmet alleyway

-I’ve not eaten there, but the presentation of the food suggests a high average quality.
-So you can choose – eat, for example, a sumptuous seafood platter on site or buy the ingredients and make your own later.
+So you have a choice: eat, for example, a sumptuous seafood platter on site or buy the ingredients and make your own later.

 The Naschmarkt began life around the 1770s, mainly as a milk market, and located in front of a large aristocratic property outside the then city walls.

-Things progressed more or less happily until the start of the 20th century, when a relocation was necessary due to water regulation works on the River Wien.
+Things progressed more or less happily until the start of the 20th century and a forced relocation due to water regulation works on the River Wien.

-The market moved a little to the north and west to its present home, which is actually built over the river itself, and sandwiched between the Linke Wienzeile and Rechte Wienzeile roads that carry traffic along the river’s route.
+The market moved a little to the north and west to its present home, sandwiched between the Linke Wienzeile and Rechte Wienzeile roads that carry traffic along the river’s route.

-The Naschmarkt includes just over 120 fixed stands and pavilions, as well as temporary areas.
-They begin opening around 6 in the morning on weekdays and close by about 7.30 in the evening, though the cafes and restaurants stay open longer of course.
-Saturday sees the stands close early, by 6pm, and Sunday the market is closed.
+The Naschmarkt includes dozens of fixed stands and pavilions, as well as temporary areas.
+They begin opening around 6 in the morning on weekdays and close by about 7.30 in the evening, though some stands may open longer (as do the cafés and restaurants, of course).

 - The area adjoining the southwest edge of the market hosts a large flea market most Saturdays.